dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

 7. The **-v level** option indicates the desired level of verbosity.
 The contents of “level” will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

-MET version 6.0 supports only the rapid intensification (**RI**) edeck probability type but support for additional edeck probability types will be added in future releases.
+This tool currently only supports the rapid intensification (**RI**) edeck probability type but support for additional edeck probability types will be added in future releases.
 At least one **-adeck** or **-edeck** option must be specified.
 The **-adeck, -edeck**, and **-bdeck** options may optionally be followed with **suffix=string** to append that string to all model names found within that data source.
 This option may be useful when processing track data from two different sources which reuse the same model names.

 An example of the tc_pairs calling sequence is shown below: